sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 ## Using {func}`~.solveset`

-- Produces outputs in the format of [SymPy mathematical Sets](https://docs.sympy.org/dev/modules/sets.html?highlight=sets#module-sympy.sets.sets) rather than [Python sets](https://docs.python.org/3/library/stdtypes.html#set)
+- produces outputs in the format of [SymPy mathematical Sets](https://docs.sympy.org/dev/modules/sets.html?highlight=sets#module-sympy.sets.sets) rather than [Python sets](https://docs.python.org/3/library/stdtypes.html#set)
 - can return infinitely many solutions
-- the solution set can be more difficult to parse programmatically *trig function as example*
+- the solution set can be more difficult to parse programmatically

+You can solve an equation using solve() in several ways.

 ### Make your equation into an expression that equals zero